uellenberg/FractalPane-Issues/PRIVACY.md

 ## No Rights of Third Parties

-This Privacy Policy does not create rights enforceable by third parties or require disclosure of any personal data relating to users of the app.
+This Privacy Policy does not create rights enforceable by third parties or require disclosure of any personal data relating to users of the App.

 Thank you for using FractalPane!

 ---

 By using FractalPane, you signify your acceptance of this Privacy Policy.
 If you do not agree to this policy, please do not use our app.
-Your continued use of the app following the posting of changes to this policy will be deemed your acceptance of those changes.
+Your continued use of the App following the posting of changes to this policy will be deemed your acceptance of those changes.

 ---

-*Effective Date: 7/2/2024*
+*Effective Date: 7/23/2024*